danmasta/epic-games-assessment/q2/README.md

 3. Backend API to handle leaderboard data

 ### Assumptions
-I'll assume a few throughout the document:
+I'll make a few assumptions throughout the document:
 * We already have a functioning kubernetes environment to deploy to
 * We have an existing API gateway backend to tap into to move common security logic out of the application and into the infrastructure layer.
 Or at the very least an OAuth system to use for token introspection